abhinav22rana/Android_Apk/README.md

-# apk is being generated
+# apk is being automated